 Financial Education Services

 We continue to provide one-on-one financial coaching to individuals virtually.
-If you have specific questions, please do not hesitate to contact (859) 491-8303 ext.
-2314
+If you are interested in these services, please contact (859) 491-8303 ext.
+2314.

 Additional Information & Resources Below